Why does NICOR collect my health data?

 NICOR shares data

-- Hospitals can access all the information they submit, including patient identifiable data.
-Hospitals can audit their data effectively, individual patients can be identified.
+- Hospitals can access all the information (for their own hospital only) that they submit, including patient identifiable data.
+Hospitals can audit their data effectively, individual patients can be identified, as necessary.

 - Cardiac networks are provided with anonymised national patient level data, different networks within the UK can be compared.
 Individual hospitals can be identified, but individual patients cannot.